linearmouse/linearmouse/Modules/KeyKit/README.md

 # KeyKit

-Post symbolic hotkeys and system defined keys such as media keys.
+Post keys, symbolic hotkeys and system defined keys such as media keys.